Cost of Pets: How Much is Your New Pet Really Going to Cost You?

 End of life considerations for your pet

 It’s terrible to have to think about the end of life costs of our beloved pets, but it’s important to keep in mind.
-As your pet moves into old age the price of looking after them can drastically increase.
+As your pet moves into old age, the price of looking after them can drastically increase.
 The need for medication and vet assistance tends to increase in frequency.

 Here are some other cost factors you should keep in mind that seem unimportant when you first think of buying a pet: